kplich/masters-thesis/sketch-and-notes/sketch/2 - literature review.md

 - specify databases
 - specify final list of keywords
 - additional search criteria, to be used where possible:
-	- papers from the last 20 years (informed by the pre-review research, possibly rich history of solutions)
+	- papers from around the last 20 years (informed by the pre-review research, possibly rich history of solutions)
 	- papers only related to computer science/software engineering/etc.
 	- papers primarily in English; German or Polish acceptable if need be
 - perform searches (adjust the search strings for each database)